Taking breaks and ending your shift

 What should I fill out in the conversation summary, and should I fill this out every time?

 Yes, a conversation summary should be filled out every time.
-A summary should include information that stood out about the chat, a quick summary would be really useful for the next person who deals with this customer again.
+A summary should include information that stood out about the chat.
+This quick summary would be really useful for the next person who deals with this customer again.
 It saves them from having to read the whole transcript.
 Keep the summary short and concise.

 Should I ask customers to fill in feedback at the end of a conversation?